JMorr4/Computer-Science/Contents/BlackJack Project/Iteration 4.md

-Some folder admin and hardcoding directories
+## Iteration 4

+To start off with, I wanted to change IDEs from Python IDLE to Visual Studio 2019, in order to access more features to help me.
+During this, I needed to do some folder admin and hardcoding directories into my code.

 Changed over to visual studio